ibowditch/userdocs/internal.md

 This file can't be included in the APT package, so will require a manual check on each kiosk to ensure it is disabled.
 These messages seem benign, but better to remove source if possible.

-### Installing the Kiosk Software (original procedure)

-Copy the installation package from a thumb drive into folder /home/pi, or use (in tpad shell, not pycharm):

-* cd /home/ian/PycharmProjects/nfcserver
-* makeself --notemp nfcreader nfcreader220920f.sh bushfire ./nfcinstall

-* scp /home/ian/PycharmProjects/nfcserver/nfcreader220920f.sh pi@192.168.0.226://home/pi

-Open a command Terminal (top menu bar - black box).

-Run the installation procedure as follows:

-  ./nfcreader220920f.sh

-This can take some time, as it will update the system software.

-The installation procedure will do the following:

-* Set the Brigade the kiosk will use (when prompted)
-  * A server of this name must exist, or the given name will not be accepted.
-  * The nfcreader.ini file will be updated with the given validated Brigade name.
-* Install sound files (for beeps and buzzes)
-* Install python libraries for sound and nfc support.
-* Remove unwanted, large packages to free disk space (e.g. libreoffice, games, wolfram,... )
-* Add kiosk software to /usr/local/bin
-* Set boot script in /home/pi/.config/lxsession/LXDE-pi/autostart
-* Register the Sony nfc reader
-* Register and start the nfcserver service, used to read nfc tags.
-* Set up unattended upgrades to keep the system up to date automatically.
-* Set up remote.it to enable remote support

-Then reboot when finished.

-Then test nfc using:

-   python3 -m nfc

-If there's an error (likely), you'll need to type the following commands to clear the error, then reboot again:

-   sh -c 'echo SUBSYSTEM==\"usb\", ACTION==\"add\", ATTRS{idVendor}==\"054c\", ATTRS{idProduct}==\"06c3\", GROUP=\"plugdev\" >> /etc/udev/rules.d/nfcdev.rules'
-   udevadm control -R

 ### First login